 On the appointed date, our team arrived at our client's residence to evaluate the state of the floor and offer the most efficient and time-conscious treatment.
 The floor was really, really dingy; it had a layer of dirt and mold covering the tiles so much so that the floor appeared a different color.
 If neglected for any longer, the mold infestation could become dangerous.
 Our team of tile and grout cleaners recommended a thorough grout cleaning service to get rid of all the dirt.
 All things considered, our client agreed to the service.

 When the cleaning day came, our team returned to our client's residence and got to work right away.
 We started first by applying a strong in-house designed cleaner to break up the dirt.
-After waiting long enough, they used high-speed scrubbers to remove the residue, and high-temperature steam cleaners to kill the mold and sanitize the whole surface.
+After waiting long enough, they used high-speed scrubbers to remove the residue, and high-temperature steam cleaners to kill the mold and clean the whole surface.
 After half a day of hard work, the dirt and mold were finally gone, but there was still something to do: give the floor a final touch with our proprietary ColorSeal—a water-based, non-toxic sealant that helps to recolor grout lines (with a wide variety of colors to choose from) while also making the grout water, stain, mold and mildew resistant.

 With the floor already cleaned and sealed, it was time to show the results of our labor to our client.
 It was a complete turnaround: from a moldy nightmare to a perfectly clean floor that looked recently installed.
 The client was thrilled, and promised to call again in the future.
 He assured us it would be sooner than later, to avoid letting the floor get to that state of foulness again.